Getting Started with Conda

 package is used for numerical routines.
 To not reinvent the wheel, the package makes

-(plotting) and many more.
+use of other packages, such as numpy (numerical python) and matplotlib (plotting) and many more.
 So we say that

-are dependencies of scipy
+numpy and matplotlib are dependencies of scipy.

 Many packages are being further developed all the time, generating different versions of packages.
 During development